JolifantoBambla/vk/README.md

 ### Supported CL implementations
 `vk` has currently only been tested on `SBCL 2.0.0`, though other implementations might work as well.

+*Clozure CL seems to work*

+*ECL seems to work*

+*ABCL seems to work, but throws 2942 style warnings & 301 warnings like `Unable to compile function <function name>.
+Using interpreted form instead.`*

+*CMUCL fails on loading `cffi`?*

+*Allegro might work in a 64 bit version, but roswell installs 32 bit version*

 ### Supported operating systems
 `vk` has currently only been tested on linux (Ubuntu 20.04), but Windows should work as well and MacOS might also work if [MoltenVK](https://github.com/KhronosGroup/MoltenVK) is set up correctly.